 - One to one Emotional Support for Syrian Refugees

 Many of the families and unaccompanied children coming to the UK are likely to have been traumatised by their experiences and this has profoundly affected their physical and mental health.
-BRS managed to recruit a qualified Arabic-speaking Counsellor who provides emotional support to the above clients every Thursday.
+NCG managed to recruit a qualified Arabic-speaking Counsellor who provides emotional support to the above clients every Thursday.

 - Mothers & Toddlers ESOL class for Syrian mothers

 Since April 2017 NCG has been running an ESOL class for Syrian mums with toddlers and babies under 5.

 The children of refugees face the challenges of disrupted education, cultural confusion, lack of knowledge of English and the UK education system and parents who cannot provide homework support.
 Therefore NCG set up the Homework Club (Maths and English) every Sunday.